It's surgical removal of the foreskin, frenulum and about one-third to one-half of the skin of the penis.

 Oh come on!
 That's barbaric!

 It is, isn't it.
 Sometimes they use a topical cream and even less often they use a shot of stuff like Novocaine.
 Well under half of all circumcisions are performed with any pain relief at all, and most of those are not especially effective.
-Here's a video of a circumcison performed with a topical anesthetic, for instance.

 It's just skin though.
 It can't be that important.

 It's not "just skin".
-It's skin on the outside with a thin, sensitive muscle sheath underneath and the same exquisitely sensitive mucosa as the inner edges of your lips on the inside.
+It's skin on the outside with a thin, flexible muscle sheath underneath and the same exquisitely sensitive mucosa as the inner edges of your lips on the inside.
 Right around the edge of the foreskin is a ridged band of tissue which attaches at the frenulum to the underside of the glans.
 (Together, that band and the frenulum are considered the primary erogenous zone in males - the head of the penis is secondary and much less sensitive.)
 Not to mention tens of thousands of nerve endings and specialized immune cells.

 Hey, most circumcised guys say if they were any more sensitive they'd explode!
 How is more sensitivity a plus, here?